Dynamic-Capital/Dynamic-Capital/docs/compliance/README.md

 - Certificate records are versioned in Git and mirrored to the secure GRC portal.
 - Any updates must include links to supporting audit evidence stored in the portal.
 - When a certificate is superseded, retain the previous markdown file with a suffix indicating the retired year (for example, `iso-27001-2023.md`).
+- Update `certificates.json` with the new record and move the retired entry to the history array used by governance tooling.